To be successful political candidate you need to fundraise.

 Steve had a great career in politics, working with the likes of California Governors George Deukmajian, Pete Wilson, and State Treasurer Matt Fong.
 Before he made the emphasis of his political work polling, Steve was a prominent fundraiser.

-It was Steve who taught me this incredible fundraising method I’m going to share with you.
+It was Steve who taught me this incredible fundraising method.

-You don’t want that to happen to your campaign.
-You can’t afford it to happen if you really want to win your race.
+You can’t afford it to happen if you’re serious about winning your race.

 The Fastest Way to Raise Campaign Funds

-You will want a table that seats 10 to 15 people, but no more than 15 people.
-For your first one, I suggest only having 10 people attend.
+The room should have a table that seats 10 to 15 people, but no more than 15 people.
+The first time you try this, I suggest only having 10 people attend.

 The breakfast or lunch should take place during the work week.
 Why?
 Because it’s easier to get people to these meetings than if you were to schedule it at night or on the weekend.